sphinx-doc/sphinx/doc/web/quickstart.rst

    support.update_username(old_username, new_username)

-*username* should be a unique string which identifies a user, and *moderator* should be a boolean representing whether the user has moderation privilieges.
+*username* should be a unique string which identifies a user, and *moderator* should be a boolean representing whether the user has moderation privileges.
 The default value for *moderator* is *False*.

 An example `Flask <http://flask.pocoo.org/>`_ function that checks whether a